EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Prioritization of national economic interests over humanitarian concerns
+Prioritisation of national economic interests over humanitarian concerns

-Implicit geopolitical alignment with the US-Israel axis
+Implicit geopolitical alignment toward the United States-Israel relationship

-Technocratic vision depoliticizing international conflicts
+Technocratic vision that depoliticises international conflicts

 (2nd LD) Fed holds key rate steady, projects 1 rate cut this year amid Iran war uncertainty